 When we require additional documentation to be submitted

-Over the past three years, we have worked to address a disparity in outcomes within this annual monitoring process based on our method of assessment: assessment day versus postal assessment.
-We have managed to achieve consistency in this area this year in particular, following further training and guidance for both executives and visitors, and more effective back office systems to manage this process.
+Over the past four years, we have worked to address a disparity in outcomes within this annual monitoring process based on our method of assessment: assessment day versus postal assessment.
+We have now managed to achieve consistency in this area in the last couple of years, following further training and guidance for both executives and visitors, and more effective back office systems to manage this process.
 This has been achieved in the context of assessing the revised education standards, and expanding the evidence base to include practice based learning and service user and carer monitoring information.

-However, this same context has led to a lower proportion of programmes meeting our standards at their first attempt this year.
-We expected these challenges this year and sought to increase education provider understanding of our requirements through targeted information on our website and through webinars.
-We also ensured all visitors were kept up to date around these changes through online refresher sessions.
-We will continue these communication activities next year, and look to increase the number of providers meeting our requirements at the first attempt as a result.
+There is still a lower proportion of programmes meeting our standards at their first attempt this year, although there is an 8 per cent increase from last year’s figures.
+We have continued to provide education providers with targeted information on our website and through webinars.
+We would expect these results to change following the introduction of the new QA model.
+Through online refresher sessions, we will ensure all visitors are kept up to date with changes.
+And we will continue communication activities as we look to increase the number of providers meeting our requirements at the first attempt as a result.

 Average time taken to consider audits, compared to previous years

 This year, we see an increase in the number of months taken to consider audits when compared to previous years.
 The Committee should note that although 2 per cent of programmes audited this year were referred to the approval process for further assessment, again this figure relates to the same single case where seven programmes were considered unmet by the end of the audit process.

 The number of programmes subject to a concern being raised and investigated continue to remain low (not more than 1 per cent).